Shai Dahan

 for the city of Borås in Sweden.
-A limited edition version of the United Buddy Bears were also created by Shai as part of the Borås Buddy Bear Mini Festival in December.
+A limited edition version of the United Buddy Bears were also created by Dahan as part of the Borås Buddy Bear Mini Festival in December.

-In 2019, Shai painted Sweden's largest outdoor mural in Ryavallen stadium which is over 950 square meters.
+In 2019, Dahan painted Sweden's largest outdoor mural in Ryavallen stadium which is over 950 square meters.
 The mural was painted as part of the European Athletics U20 Championships.

 Dahan has been awarded as Ambassador of the city of Borås on June 29, 2019.
 He has also been named one of Borås 40 Under 40 Most Successful People.

-On October 5, 2019 Shai completed The World's Largest Dala Horse (Dalahäst) in the Lower East Side of New York City.

-The mural of the Dalecarlian Horse has been measured to be 18 meters (59 feet) high, which has been considered to be the World's Largest Dala Horse artwork as of 2019.

 Life and career

 Shai Dahan was born in Haifa, Israel and moved to the United States in 1989.
 He began his art career in Los Angeles, where he was highly involved with the skateboarding and surf culture.
 At 14, Dahan was introduced to the graffiti culture and started to create graffiti influenced art.
 In his early 20s, he continued painting urban influenced art on skateboards and surfboards for projects and charities, including "Life Rolls On" charity in Los Angeles as well as STOKED Mentoring in NYC.

 Shortly after moving to Manhattan in 2007, Dahan took part in the New York Street Advertising Takeover through Public Ad Campaign.
 Since then, Dahan also took part in the Toronto Street Advertising Takeover, as well as the Madrid Street Advertising Takeover.

 In 2009, Dahan participated in MOM&POPism, a project presented by Gawker Media to present street-artist painting over the photographs of James and Karla Murray.
 The project was published as a book in 2011 by Gingko Press.

 Dahan also designed the Spirit Award for Stoked Mentoring which honored pro skateboarder Rob Dyrdek.
 The award was created by Dahan and given to Rob at the event held in Los Angeles in December, 2009.

 In mid 2010, Dahan was part of the Underbelly Project in New York City.
 He was one of 103 other street-artists invited as a select group to paint an abandoned subway station.
 The project, which received much media attention through the New York Times and London Times, was also published as a book titled "We Own The Night" in 2012 through Rizzoli Publication.

 After moving to Sweden in late 2010, Dahan continued to exhibit internationally, as well as in Scandinavia including solo exhibitions in Gothenburg and Stockholm and most notably, a solo exhibit at the Modern Art Museum in Borås, Sweden.
 This was the first time the museum invited an artist from a graffiti/street-art background.

 In June 2011, Dahan painted a live mural at the Gothenburg STCC Race VIP Dinner which included the car racing team of Prince Philip of Sweden.